Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

    git push
    ```

+1. (`ncn-m001#`) Run Ceph Latency Repair Script.

+   Ceph can begin to exhibit latency over time when upgrading the cluster from previous versions.
+It is recommended to run the `/usr/share/doc/csm/scripts/repair-ceph-latency.sh` script at [Known Issue: Ceph OSD latency](../troubleshooting/known_issues/ceph_osd_latency.md).

 1. If performing an upgrade of CSM and additional HPE Cray EX software products using the IUF,
    return to the [Upgrade CSM and additional products with IUF](../operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md)
    procedure.
 Otherwise, if performing an upgrade of only CSM, proceed to Stage 0.3.